Cultural Zionism

 Eliezer Ben-Yehuda, working in his house in the Talpiot neighborhood.

-Cultural Zionism (צִיּוֹנוּת רוּחָנִית) is a strain of Zionism that focused on creating a center in historic Palestine with its own secular Jewish culture and national history, including language and historical roots, rather than other Zionist ideas such as Political Zionism.
+Cultural Zionism (צִיּוֹנוּת רוּחָנִית) is a strain of Zionism that focused on creating a center in historic Palestine with its own secular Jewish culture and national history, including language and historical roots.
+Unlike Political Zionism, it did not necessarily favor the creation of an independent Jewish state in Palestine, and was opposed to the creation of such a state anywhere other than Palestine.
 The founder of Cultural Zionism is Asher Ginsberg, better known as Ahad Ha'am.
 With his secular vision of a Jewish "spiritual center" in Eretz Israel/Palestine, he confronted Theodor Herzl.
 Unlike Herzl, the founder of political Zionism, Ha'am strove for "a Jewish state and not merely a state of Jews".